Gloria Gaynor: Career revival

 Forty years after its release, Gaynor continues to ride the success of "I Will Survive", touring the country and the world over and performing her signature song on dozens of TV shows.
 A few successful remixes of the song during the 1990s and 2000s along with new versions of the song by Lonnie Gordon, Diana Ross, Chantay Savage, rock group Cake and others, as well as constant recurrent airplay on nearly all soft AC and rhythmic format radio stations have helped to keep the song in the mainstream.
 Gaynor said of her biggest hit in a 2012 interview: "It feels great to have such a song like that because I get kids five and six years old telling me they like the song, and then people seventy-five and eighty.
 It's quite an honor."
 The song was revived yet again in 2015 for the film The Martian, where it is used at the end as the credits roll.

-Gaynor released a contemporary Christian album in late 2013.

 On May 16, 2015, Gaynor was awarded the honorary degree of Doctor of Music by Dowling College.
 In 2017, she made a cameo appearance as a flight attendant in a Capital One commercial, while Samuel L. Jackson, Charles Barkley, and Spike Lee sang "I Will Survive".

 In 2016, "I Will Survive" was selected for induction into the Library of Congress' National Recording Registry.

 On May 6, 2017, Gaynor performed with her band at the Library of Congress' celebration of disco music at Bibliodiscotheque, a disco dance party in the Great Hall of the Thomas Jefferson Building.

 Due to the devastation wreaked by Hurricane Harvey on the state of Texas in August 2017, Gaynor rewrote the lyrics to "I Will Survive", changing the title to "Texas Will Survive", and posted a video of herself singing the song on Twitter on August 30, 2017.

-In December 2019 "I Will Survive" trended on TikTok and Gaynor performed the dance at the LifeMinute TV studios in Times Square, NY.
+In December 2019, "I Will Survive" trended on TikTok and Gaynor performed the dance at the LifeMinute TV studios in Times Square, NY.

-In January 2020, she won her second Grammy Award in her career, 40 years after her first, for her roots gospel album Testimony.
+In January 2020, she won her second Grammy Award in her career, 40 years after her first, for her roots gospel album Testimony, winning Best Roots Gospel Album at the 62nd Annual Grammy Awards.

-In 2021, Gaynor returned to disco music when she recorded "Can’t Stop Writing Songs About You" with Australian singer Kylie Minogue for the reissue of Minogue's fifteenth studio album Disco entitled Disco: Guest List Edition.
-The collaboration occurred following Gaynor praising Minogue for keeping Disco alive with her album of the same name.
+In 2021, Gaynor returned to disco music when she recorded "Can't Stop Writing Songs About You" with Australian singer Kylie Minogue for the reissue of Minogue's fifteenth studio album Disco entitled Disco: Guest List Edition.
+The collaboration occurred following Gaynor praising Minogue for keeping disco alive with her album of the same name.

 In April 2021, Gaynor recorded "Brand New" with the veteran Contemporary Christian band MercyMe.

-In 2022, Gaynor competed in season eight of The Masked Singer as "Mermaid" who rode on a giant clam-like vehicle that the Men in Black had to push around.
-After being eliminated on "Andrew Lloyd Webber Night" alongside Mario Cantone as "Maize", Gaynor did her performance of "I Will Survive".
+In 2022, Gaynor competed in season eight of The Masked Singer as "Mermaid" who rode around on a giant clam-like vehicle that the Men in Black had to push around.
+After being eliminated on "Andrew Lloyd Webber Night" alongside Mario Cantone as "Maize", Gaynor did her encore performance of "I Will Survive".